You Made it!

 Ask Yourself These 4 Questions:

-What type of entertainment experiences do I create/lead? (festivals, venues, corporate events, cruise entertainment, etc.)
+1. What type of entertainment experiences do I create/lead? (festivals, venues, corporate events, cruise entertainment, theme parks etc.)

-What part of the business do I see that others don't? (artist relations, audience development, partnership negotiations, operations etc.)
+2. What part of the business do I see that others don't? (artist relations, audience journeys, brand partnership negotiations, operations, C-suite etc.)

 Step 2: Turn Your LinkedIn Profile Into Your Main Stage